Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 - • Flexible contributions year-to-year

-- • Can still open until October 15
+- • Can still open until the extended filing deadline

 - • Excellent for variable income